 Agency Services are services that the authority provides on behalf of another organisation.
-The Authority acts as an agent for the collection of National Non Domestic Rates on behalf of Central Government, and as an agent for major precepting bodies for the collection of Council Tax.
-Income and Expenditure relating to these arrangements are disclosed within the Collection Fund The Council also provides planning services on behalf of the South Downs National Park.
+The Authority acts as an agent for the collection of Council Tax and National Non Domestic Rates as an agent for major precepting bodies and Central Government.
+Income and Expenditure relating to these arrangements are disclosed within the Collection Fund outturn.
+The Authority also acts as an agent on behalf of Central Government for the payment of Housing Benefit.
+The cost of providing Housing Benefit was met from subsidy paid by Government.

+The Council also provides planning services on behalf of the South Downs National Park.
 Planning fee income is collected by the Council and paid on account to the park on a quarterly basis.

-The Council has a shared contract with Winchester City Council for the provision of refuse and recycling collections, grounds maintenance and streetcare.
+The Council has a shared contract with Winchester City Council for the provision of refuse and recycling collections, grounds maintenance and street care.
 The Council acts as the administering authority for the contract.
 However, Winchester City Council acts as the principle for the collection of Green Waste license income.